— JASMEEN DUGAL

-Retreats have long been equated with relief from the stress that is a part of daily life.
-Certainly, physically removing yourself from daily tasks and pressures can help a person relax and gain perspective.
-But beyond 'getting away from it all,' what motivates someone to seek out a spiritual nature retreat?
-It may be spending consecutive weeks at work.
+How did I get my life back on track?
+By embracing slow living at a four-day nature retreat on the outskirts of Mumbai.
+It's my way of carving time to center myself in the midst of life, a kind of reboot.
+Physically removing yourself from daily tasks and pressures can help one relax and gain perspective.
+But beyond 'getting away from it all,' what motivates someone to seek out a nature retreat?
+It may be consecutive weeks at work.
 It may be a growing alarm that your priorities are out of whack.
-Perhaps you are going through a transition in your personal life or career.
-Whatever the motivation, sometimes you really need to hear the birds chirping, feel the wind in the trees.
-You need to feel the crunch of branches under your bare feet.
-You need to inhale the fragrance of the trees and the soil and feel the sun on your face.
+Perhaps you are going through a transition in your personal life or career… Whatever the motivation, sometimes you need to feel the wind in the trees and the grass under your bare feet, inhale the fragrance of trees and feel the sun on your face.

-So I was thrilled when Manasi Golechha, co-founder- The Spirit Temple invited me to attend 'Sound Of Silence Retreat' themed 'listening from your heart' — to experience the spiritual retreat and share my perspective with the five million+ readers of my publication.
-PS The Spirit Temple: a spiritual community and knowledge-sharing platform; it also offers brand consultancy to select spiritual initiatives that shares their vision.
-I knew right then it would be an experience.
+So I was thrilled when Manasi Golechha, co-founder- The Spirit Temple invited me to attend 'Sound Of Silence Retreat' to experience the spiritual retreat and share my perspective with the readers of my publication.
+PS The Spirit Temple is a spiritual community and knowledge-sharing platform.
+I knew right then it would be an invaluable experience.
 Until then, physically- mentally- digitally, I refused to stay still.
-When I wasn't completing assignments, I would be talking shop with potential advertisers on Linkedin or updating social media.
-My demanding career and equally hectic social life keeps me on my toes—and when I returned home—I was unable to 'disconnect'.
+When I wasn't completing assignments, I was talking shop with potential advertisers or updating social media.
+My demanding career and social life kept me on my toes—and when I returned home—I was unable to 'disconnect'.
 So it raised a few eyebrows when I posted on social media that I would be attending a spiritual retreat at a nature resort in Vikramgad, Maharashtra.
-Wait—what really shocked everyone was my demeanour upon return… I was a changed person.
+Wait—what really shocked people was my aura upon return… I was a changed person.

 Sounds inspiring?
 There was another life-changing incident at the retreat.
 I have been scared of water since childhood i.e. aqua-phobic.
 The fear of drowning has kept me away from waves lapping the beach and swimming pools.
 On our last day, my new friends took me to the pool and showed me how shallow it was.
 There was no way I could drown in four-foot water where I could stand.
-So I carefully made my way into the pool, holding the side tightly when in the water.
-The patience, the soothing way in which they helped me overcome my fear, and try swimming in the shallow waters, made me slowly trust them and I made an attempt.
-Pretty soon, I was playing pool volleyball and frolicking in the shallow end — and agreed to kayaking in the lake — which I had initially firmly refused due to my phobia of drowning!!
+So I carefully made my way into the pool, holding the side tightly.
+The patience, the way they helped me overcome my fear, and try swimming in shallow waters, made me slowly trust them and I made an attempt.
+Pretty soon, I was playing pool volleyball and frolicking in the shallow end — and agreed to kayaking in the lake — which I had firmly refused due to my phobia of drowning!!
 Why did it work here and not for so many years?
-I chalk it down to the powerfully positive energy in the group and the willingness of every single person to help each other.
+I chalk it down to the powerful, positive energy in the group and the willingness of every single person attending the camp, to help each other.
 You open up. you learn to trust.
 You heal.